lorenzpfei/anki-vacation-tts/README.md

 1. Open Anki → `Tools` → `Add-ons` → `View Files`
 2. Go up one level to `Anki2` folder
 3. If `collection.media/` does not exists, you should be able to find it by going into `User 1` (or similar)
-4. Copy the entire `output/audio/` folder structure into `collection.media/` (preserving the folder hierarchy)
+4. Copy all files from `output/audio/` directory directly into `collection.media/`

 ### Step 2: Create Note Type